WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

 Learn how to set up and use permalinks in WordPress here:

-The Post Author feature displays a list of all registered authors on your site and lets you change the author of the post by selecting a new post author from the drop-down menu …
+This section displays a list of all registered authors on your site and lets you change the author of the post by selecting a new author from the drop-down menu …

-Note: This section only displays on your post editing screen if there are multiple registered users on your site with authoring permissions.
+Note: This section only displays on your post editor if there are multiple persons assigned the role of author on your website.

 Learn more about assigning different post authors in WordPress here: